How much do driving lessons cost?

 If you can afford to, a short course could be a quicker route to passing your test and being on the road.
 However, you may prefer to have lessons on a weekly basis and then spend time practicing with a friend or family member to build up your knowledge and confidence.

-How to cut the cost of getting your driving licence:
+How can I cut the cost of learning to drive?

 There are lots of ways to lower the cost of learning to drive, here are a few ideas to start with: